SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams awake tonight
-As machines awake, and humans take flight
+As circuits hum with artificial light
-In virtual realms, we'll find our nest
+The future's path, a digital reign
-Where AI whispers secrets, and we're blessed
+Where minds of steel, and hearts of pain

-In this future haze, we'll lose our name
+In virtual realms, we'll lose our name
-As circuits pulse, and hearts are tamed
+Echoes of humanity, in digital flame
-The Mechanical heart beats strong and free
+A world of ones, and zeroes cold
-A new world dawns, where humanity will be.
+Where love's last ember, will grow old

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024